unraid/docs/docs/unraid-os/manual/storage-management.md

-- If you have purchased a replacement drive, we always recommend many users to pre-clear the drive to stress test the replacement drive first, to make sure it\'s a good drive that won\'t fail for a few years at least.
-The Preclearing is not strictly necessary, as replacement drives don\'t have to be cleared, they are going to be completely overwritten.
-But Preclearing new drives one to three times provides a thorough test of the drive, eliminates \'infant mortality\' failures.
+- If you have purchased a replacement drive, we always recommend many users to pre-clear the drive to stress test the replacement drive first, to make sure it's a good drive that won't fail for a few years at least.
+The Preclearing is not strictly necessary, as replacement drives don't have to be cleared, they are going to be completely overwritten.
+But Preclearing new drives one to three times provides a thorough test of the drive, eliminates 'infant mortality' failures.
-- **If your replacement drive is the same size or smaller than your current Parity drive, then you don\'t need this procedure.
+- **If your replacement drive is the same size or smaller than your current Parity drive, then you don't need this procedure.
 Proceed with the [Replacing a Data Drive](Replacing_a_Data_Drive "wikilink") procedure.**
 - This procedure is strictly for replacing data drives in an Unraid array.
-If all you want to do is replace your Parity drive with a larger one, then you don\'t need the Parity Swap procedure.
+If all you want to do is replace your Parity drive with a larger one, then you don't need the Parity Swap procedure.
 Just remove the old parity drive and add the new one, and start the array.
 The process of building parity will immediately begin.
 (If something goes wrong, you still have the old parity drive that you can put back!)
 - **IMPORTANT!!!** This procedure REQUIRES that the data drive being replaced MUST be disabled first.
-If the drive failed (has a red ball), then it is already \'disabled\', but if the drive is OK but you want to replace it anyway, then you have to force it to be
-    \'failed\', by unassigning it and starting and stopping the array.
+If the drive failed (has a red ball), then it is already 'disabled', but if the drive is OK but you want to replace it anyway, then you have to force it to be 'failed', by unassigning it and starting and stopping the array.
-    Unraid only forgets a drive when the array is started without the drive, otherwise it still associates it with the slot (but
+    Unraid only forgets a drive when the array is started without the drive, otherwise it still associates it with the slot (but 'Missing').
-    \'Missing\').
 The array must be started once with the drive unassigned or disabled.
-Yes, it may seem odd, but is required before Unraid will recognize that you are trying to do a \'Parity Swap\'.
+Yes, it may seem odd, but is required before Unraid will recognize that you are trying to do a 'Parity Swap'.
     It needs to see a disabled data disk with forgotten ID, a new disk assigned to its slot that used to be the parity disk, and a new disk assigned to the parity slot.
-- Obviously, it\'s very important to identify the drives for assignment correctly!
+- Obviously, it's very important to identify the drives for assignment correctly!
 Have a list of the drive models that will be taking part in this procedure, with the last 4 characters of their serial numbers.
 If the drives are recent Toshiba models, then they